-For me, life has not been the same since Microsoft took away support for .EPS files in PowerPoint a while ago.
+For me, life has not been the same since Microsoft took away support for .EPS files in PowerPoint this year.
 This means that if you bring an .EPS vector into PowerPoint, you’ll get an error message.

 Why is this such a pain?

 And since I’m not a pro designer, I sadly don’t have apps like Adobe

 So up till now, here’s what WAS my (quite PAINFUL) workaround:

 Using my out-of-date PowerPoint 2013 on my old computer.

 Since it hasn’t been updated due to our work security settings, the .EPS file import still works.
 I did have to annoyingly toggle between computers though, and I wasn’t too thrilled about recommending this, since not everyone has an outdated version of 2013 (nor really should).

 Therefore, here are two NEW AND IMPROVED free workarounds for using .EPS files with PowerPoint (that should work for everyone).